-He devoted his life to study fundamental cellular and molecular lipid signaling taking place in early stages of neurodegenerations and other brain and retinal dysfunctions.
-He has uncovered cellular and molecular principles that reveal novel pro-homeostatic lipid mediators as well as their potential relevance in early stages of Alzheimer's disease, in experimental stroke, experimental epileptogenesis and on human retinal pigment epithelial cells (relevant to age-related macular degeneration).
-Dr. Bazan received his medical degree from the University of Tucuman in Argentina in 1965.
+He devoted his life to studying fundamental cellular and molecular lipid signaling taking place in early stages of neurodegenerations and other brain and retinal dysfunctions.
+He has discovered cellular and molecular principles that reveal novel pro-homeostatic mediators as well as their relevance in early stages of Alzheimer's disease, in experimental stroke, experimental epilepsy, Parkinson's disease, traumatic brain injury, and age-related macular degeneration.
+Dr. Bazan received his medical degree from the University of Tucuman in Argentina.
 Afterward, he trained at Columbia University College of Physicians and Surgeons in New York and Harvard Medical School.
 Then he was appointed faculty at age 26 at the University of Toronto, Clarke Institute of Psychiatry.
-In the 1970s, he founded a research institute, a new Biology academic unit, and doctorate and Masters' of Science graduate programs in Biochemistry in Argentina, and in 1981, Dr. Bazan joined the faculty of the LSU Health Science Center, where he later established and now heads the Neuroscience Center of Excellence.
+He then founded a research institute, a new Biology academic unit, and doctorate and Masters' of Science graduate programs in Biochemistry in Argentina, and in 1981, Dr. Bazan move to New Orleans.

-In the late 1960's, in his first laboratory at the Clarke Institute of Psychiatry in Toronto, Canada, Dr. Bazan discovered that brain ischemia, seizures or electroconvulsive shock trigger the rapid release of unesterified essential fatty acids (docosahexaenoic and arachidonic acids) from membranes through phospholipase A2.
-Soon after, his lab extended these seminal observations to the retina.
+In his first laboratory at the Clarke Institute of Psychiatry in Toronto, Canada, Dr. Bazan discovered that brain ischemia (like in stroke), seizures (like in epilepsy) or electroconvulsive shock (a therapy for depression) trigger the rapid release of unesterified essential fatty acids (docosahexaenoic and arachidonic acids) from membranes through phospholipase A2.
+Soon after, his lab extended these seminal observations to the retina, vision and retinal degenerative diseases.
 These findings became a citation classic ("Neural Stimulation or Onset of Cerebral Ischemia Activates Phospholipase A2", Bazan NG, Current Contents/Life Sciences, 30:10, 1991).
-Based upon this early work, he then discovered that release of the lipid mediator, platelet activating factor (PAF), is a major signaling event of inflammatory responses in the eye and brain, and he identified PAF binding sites in synaptic and intracellular membranes.
+Based upon this early work, he then discovered that release of the mediator, platelet activating factor (PAF), is a major signaling event of inflammatory responses in the eye and brain, and he identified PAF binding sites in synaptic and intracellular membranes.

-He then uncovered that DHA supply to the photoreceptors and synapses is liver-regulated (1989), and that in photoreceptor cell renewal, retinal pigment epithelium recycling retains DHA within photoreceptors by a "short loop" (RPE-to-photoreceptors) after the "long loop" (liver-to-retina) (1985).
-He found that Usher's Syndrome patients have DHA shortage in the blood, implicating the long loop in retinal degenerations (1986).
-He discovered enzyme-mediated formation of DHA derivatives in the retina (1984) and coined the term docosanoids.
-He and his colleagues, in collaboration with Dr. Charles N. Serhan, then discovered the synthesis and bioactivity of the first docosanoid, neuroprotectin D1 (NPD1, 2003-4), which arrests apoptosis in retinal pigment epithelial cells at the premitochondrial level, and is neuroprotective in brain ischemia-reperfusion and in cellular models of Alzheimer's disease.
-Then he and his colleagues found a decrease in DHA-derived NPD1 in the CA1 area of Alzheimer's disease patients, and that NPD1 promotes down-regulation of pro-inflammatory genes and of pro-apoptotic Bcl-2 proteins, and neuronal and glial cell survival from Aβ toxicity.
+He then uncovered that DHA supply to the photoreceptors and synapses is liver-regulated and that in photoreceptor cell renewal, retinal pigment epithelium recycling retains DHA within photoreceptors by a "short loop" (RPE-to-photoreceptors) after the "long loop" (liver-to-retina).
+He found that Usher's Syndrome patients from Cajun families from Louisiana have DHA shortage in the blood, implicating the long loop in retinal degenerations.
+He discovered enzyme-mediated formation of DHA derivatives in the retina and coined the term docosanoids.
+He and his colleagues, in collaboration with Dr. Charles N. Serhan (Harvard Medical School), then discovered the synthesis and bioactivity of the first docosanoid, Neuroprotectin D1 (NPD1), which arrests apoptosis in retinal pigment epithelial cells at the pre-mitochondrial level, and is neuroprotective in brain ischemia-reperfusion and in cellular models of Alzheimer's disease.
+Then he and his colleagues found a decrease in DHA-derived NPD1 in the CA1 area of Alzheimer's disease patients, and that NPD1 promotes down-regulation of pro-inflammatory genes and of pro-apoptotic Bcl-2 proteins and neuronal and glial cell survival from Aß toxicity.
+He discovered novel mediators that counteract early events in Alzheimer's, stroke, and other diseases as well a novel painkiller.
+Currently, he is beginning to apply his discoveries by translating them into intellectual property (patents) in two startup companies that he cofounded: NeuResto Therapeutics, LLC (novel discoveries for Alzheimer's, Parkinson's, retinal degenerations, stroke, and other brain and retina diseases) and South Rampart Pharma, LLC (novel non-addictive painkiller).